-Want to get a glimpse behind the scenes and gain insight from Canadian print publishers and editors about the world of print and magazines?
+We took a glimpse behind the scenes and gain insight from Canadian print publishers and editors about the world of print and magazines.

-This panelist discussion will be focused on publishers printing magazines in a digital world.
+This panelist discussion was focused on publishers printing magazines in a digital world.

 What does it take to create these magazines and compare the similarities & differences between their processes.